Carleslc/kotlin-extensions/README.md

 ### [funKTionale](https://github.com/MarioAriasC/funKTionale)

 This library includes some functional extensions and classes like those of the common and most used functional languages.
+It is a perfect library to use together with KotlinExtensions.

 ```
 import org.funktionale.collections.*